-Texas Cooperative Extension in collaboration with the Dept. of Recreation, Park & Tourism Sciences will be providing many of the resources (Texas INFRONT and Tourism Market Match, etc.) that provide the system structure for Texas Travel Host.
+Texas Cooperative Extension in collaboration with the International Tourism Center will be providing many of the resources (Texas INFRONT and Tourism Market Match, etc.) that provide the system structure for Texas Travel Host.
 In addition, the technical expertise and experience necessary to facilitate the coordination of the project matches the mission of Texas Cooperative Extension.
 The past efforts of Texas Cooperative Extension in the Department of Recreation, Park & Tourism Sciences provide the foundation of Texas Travel Host and its integration into regional tourism development efforts.
 Additionally, TCE has a network of Extension agents and specialists that can provide critical community contacts to support the development of the regionally based Texas Travel Host kiosks.
-These local TCE contacts could work closely with TxDOT staff who are also located throughout the State.
+These local TCE contacts could work closely with TxDOT staff that are also located throughout the State.